-CareerSource Citrus Levy Marion is an equal opportunity employer/program.
+"CareerSource Citrus Levy Marion is an equal opportunity employer/program.
 Auxiliary aids and services are available upon request to individuals with disabilities.
 All voice telephone numbers listed above may be reached by persons using TTY/TDD equipment via the Florida Relay Service at 711.
-If you need accommodations, please call 800 434-5627, ext.
-7878 or e-mail accommodations@careersourceclm.com.
-Please make requests at least three business days in advance.
-CareerSource Florida Member.
+If you need accommodations, please call 352-840-5700, ext.
+7878 or e-mail accommodations@careersourceclm.com at least three business days in advance.
+Additionally, program information may be made available in Spanish upon request.